Skip to content

 Troubleshooting

-Column names don't match examples: You're likely comparing bulk downloads (.Stat schema) to API downloads.
-See Schema Translation.
+Column names don't match examples: You're likely comparing bulk downloads (.Stat schema) to API downloads, or comparing bulk_download_crs() output to download_crs_file() output.
+See the column-casing difference above, and Schema Translation for the API-vs-bulk comparison.

 Next Steps